APTrust/dart-docs/docs/dart2/developers/index.md

+---
+description: >-
+  Developer's guide to DART 2, covering the plugin architecture and how to get and contribute to the source code.
+---

 # Developer's Guide to DART

 DART's primary purpose is to pack and ship digital materials for preservation.
 It includes a GUI for non-technical users who want to drag and drop files, and a [command line interface](../users/command_line.md) for more technical users who want to [script DART jobs](../users/scripting.md).